 - Nisim (Miracles): During Hanukkah, we thank the Divine for the miracles performed on behalf of our ancestors.
 Our ancestors played an active role, and we also have the innate power to create miracles.

 - Cherut (Freedom): Just as some Hellenistic Jews assimilated Greek customs into their Jewish lives, we have the freedom to choose an expression of Judaism that feels most authentic to us.

 - Simcha (Joy): Put on your holiday music, and enjoy delicious fried foods.
 Rather than making latkes, I like buying fried chicken and jalebi, fried South Asian sweets that are easily found in my neighborhood. , it’s time to (really) celebrate Hanukkah!
 Decorate, listen to

 - Emunah (Faith): Connecting with Kwanzaa’s final night, faith is a big part of Hanukkah.
-The Maccabees had faith, even when they could not reach the Temple – and we too have faith that we can live in a world where the principles of Kwanzaa and these themes of Hanukkah are a reality.
+The Maccabees had faith, even when they could not reach the Temple – we have faith that we can live in a world where the principles of Kwanzaa and themes of Hanukkah are a reality.

 From our family to yours, habari gani and!